How to Choose Right Entrance Alert Chime

 Users also need to consider distance.
 How far will users be from the actual sensors?
 If they will be at the sensor, or maybe up to a hundred feet away, a self-contained sensor/alarm may be perfect.
 However, if users are going to roam around a warehouse, or if an office isn’t very close to the monitored zone, a user may need to think about kits with a separate transmitter and receiver.

-Some kits have a range of up to 150 ft., while others like the MURS-BS-KIT will travel up to several miles.
+Some kits have a range of up to 150 ft., while others like the ERA-UTDCR has a range up to 4,000 ft.
 The maximum range of these systems isn’t just about the total foot distance of range—other environmental factors will also play a role.

 Most commercial buildings have concrete, steel and other building materials residential buildings may not have.
-These factors will play a role in the transmission distance, so even if the range from the front door to your office is only 100 ft., (well within the range of the Carlon RC3260, for example), the metal in the walls would cut down on the actual transmitted range.
-Therefore, we would recommend something with a range like the DA50L-A or the DCMA-2500, with ranges of 1,000 ft. and 2,500 ft., respectively.
+These factors will play a role in the transmission distance, so even if the range from the front door to your office is only 100 ft., (well within the range of the SS130, for example), the metal in the walls would cut down on the actual transmitted range.
+Therefore, we would recommend something with a range like the ERA-PRDCR, with a range of 4,000 ft.

 Top Three Entry Alarms: